Need help? Call Tony now: 01952 407599

 The Experiment I Didn’t Plan

 One model was situated.
 It had my instruction set, my wiki, my git history, my correction loops.
-Seven months of accumulated context loaded before it answered a single question.
+7 months of accumulated context loaded before it answered a single question.

 The other model wasn’t.
 It received the same material as a conversation — no instruction set, no persistent memory, no correction infrastructure.